coin-or/oBB/docs/html/_sources/userguide.txt

 * **qpsolver** - QP solver to use (**'cvxopt'** - CVXOPT's qp [default], **'quadprog'** - QuadProg++)

 Note that the QuadProg++ solver is faster as it is written in C++ but has very limited error handling and may not work in all cases.
-The CVXOPT solver is slower as it is written entirely in Python but considerably more stable.
+The CVXOPT solver is slower as it is written in Python but considerably more stable.

 Example of Use
 --------------